bigbluebutton/bbb-events/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [LGPL 3.0 License](https://www.gnu.org/licenses/lgpl-3.0.txt).